Wardmisp/Bird-Eye-View/README.md

 ECE Paris senior year project.

-Aiming at creating a bird-eye view from the surroundings of a car, based on camera placed on the car.
+Aiming at creating a bird-eye view from the surroundings of a car, based on cameras placed on the car.